 Sheriff Eli Rivera, is a retired Keene Police Lieutenant with more than 30 years of law enforcement experience.
 He has been an advocate for education, having served on the Keene school as board chair and a board member.
 His vision as a member of the MADAC Executive Committee is to provide additional insight and perspective to the issues law enforcement is facing regarding alcohol and substance misuse and to increase MADAC’s overall impact in the prevention of these issues for our youth and young adults.

 CITY OF KEENE COUNCILMAN/EXECUTIVE COMMITTEE MEMBER

 Terry Clark is a Keene city councilor representing Ward 3, where he serves on the Finance, Organization and Personnel Committee and Cities For Climate Protection Committee.
-He recently chaired the city’s Ad Hoc Drug Addiction Solutions Task Force.
+He chaired the city’s Ad Hoc Drug Addiction Solutions Task Force.

 After retiring as a marketing agent representing firms in the tri-state region for the past 30 years, he is now a residential and commercial Realtor for the Masiello Group in Keene.
-He holds a bachelor degree in Public Affairs/Journalism from Keene State College, has training as a paralegal and is a Justice of the Peace.
+He holds a Bachelor's degree in Public Affairs/Journalism from Keene State College, has training as a paralegal and is a Justice of the Peace.